Share this article

 7. Promote your preschool.
 Get the word out about your new co-op by creating flyers, posting on social media, and talking to friends and family.

-How Much Does it Cost to Open a Preschool?
+How Much Does It Cost to Open a Preschool?

 One of the most important factors to consider when starting a preschool is the cost.
 The cost will vary depending on many factors, such as the location, type of facility, and curriculum.
 However, there are costs associated with starting a new preschool you can estimate in advance: